yasserkabbout/tweeLights/README.md

 ## :bulb: Help us improve!

-1. A template is provided if you would like to submit a Feature Request issue.
+1. A template is provided if you would like to submit a Feature Request issue.  **[Feature Request](https://github.com/yasserkabbout/tweeLights/issues/new?template=bug_report.md)**
-2. A template is provided if you would like to submit a Bug Report issue.
+2. A template is provided if you would like to submit a Bug Report issue. **[Bug Report](https://github.com/yasserkabbout/tweeLights/issues/new?template=feature_request.md)**